opendata-swiss/ckan-embed/README.md

 ## Build Process

-To build `ckan-embed.js` and view the test examples, you must have [npm](https://www.npmjs.com/) installed.
+To build `ckan-embed.js` and view the test examples, you must have [yarn](https://yarnpkg.com/) installed.

-1. Run `npm install` in the ckan-embed folder to install dependencies.
+1. Run `yarn` in the ckan-embed folder to install dependencies.
-2. Run `npm run build` (this will invoke [browserify](http://browserify.org/) to bundle the source files, and then [uglify-js](http://lisperator.net/uglifyjs/) to create the minified version).
+2. Run `yarn run build` (this will invoke [browserify](http://browserify.org/) to bundle the source files, and then [uglify-js](http://lisperator.net/uglifyjs/) to create the minified version).
-3. Run `bower install` to fetch local versions of JavaScript libraries for the test instance.
-4. Run `npm run deploy` to do tests and update the distributables.
+4. Run `yarn run deploy` to do tests and update the distributables.
-5. Start a local webserver (e.g., `python -m SimpleHTTPServer 8000`) in the root folder and then point your web browser at the test directory (e.g., `http://localhost:8000/test/`).
+5. Start a local webserver (e.g., `python3 -m http.server 8000`) in the root folder and then point your web browser at the test directory (e.g., `http://localhost:8000/test/`).

 ## Acknowledgments